 Digital 3D Mammography

-Advancements in mammography screening technology have brought about the evolution of 3D mammography, also known as digital breast tomosynthesis.
+Advancements in mammography screening technology have brought about the evolution of 3D mammography with breast tomosynthesis.
 With standard mammography – or 2D mammography – the detection of breast cancer can be made more difficult by the limites of the “flat” imagery.
 These limitations allow for some breast cancers to hide behind healthy tissue, while normal tissues, stacked on top of each other, may create a shadowy or cloudy image which can appear to be cancer.
 With 3D mammography, the images of the breast are taken in slices which present a more three-dimensional visual of the breast.
 The radiologist can see all around and between the breast tissues with greater clarity than ever before.

 All-digital mammograms mean:

 - Quicker mammograms, since there’s no need to wait for film images to be developed